stevedomin/theinflexion.com/_posts/2014-07-26-notes-from-startup-school-europe-london.md

 - Startups aren't for everyone: takes a specific type of person.
 - Don't give up.
 "They weren't that smart.
 They just stuck around."
 - PB: Make sure you're in contact with reality. e.g. "It's not ready yet."
 Sell the product and then build it.
 Have a user or a handful of users that you can focus on.
 Make something small and crappy and just give it to someone.
 - His goal for Gmail was to get to 100 happy users.
-"What would it take for your to be a happy user."
+"What would it take for you to be a happy user."
+Then he'd list those features and do the ones that made sense, until those first 100 were really happy, and things took off from there.